 The amperage control knob adjusts the amount of welding current delivered by the power source.
-In MMAW (stick) and GTAW (TIG) modes, the amperage control knob directly adjusts the power inverter to deliver the desired level of output current.
+In MMAW (STICK) / GOUGING and GTAW (TIG) modes, the amperage control knob directly adjusts the power inverter to deliver the desired level of output current.
 In GMAW/FCAW modes (MIG), the amperage knob adjusts the speed of the wire feed motor (which in turn adjusts the output current by varying the amount of MIG wire delivered to the welding arc).
-The optimum wire speed required will be dependent on the type of welding application.
-The setup chart on the inside of the wire feed compartment door provides a brief summary of the required output settings for a basic range of MIG welding applications.
+The optimum Wire Feed Speed required will be dependent on the type of welding application.
+The setup chart included in the plant package can be attached to the Wirefeeder compartment door, or can be downloaded via the QR Code located on the inside of the Wirefeeder compartment door, www.Cigweld.com.au/WeldGuides, provides a brief summary of the required output settings for a basic range of MIG welding applications.